Raft Off FAQs

 How do I approach the raft off and tie up?

 The safety of persons and boats is paramount!
 There will most likely be other boats approaching the raft off at the same time.
 Make sure you maintain a safe distance from all other boats while you wait your turn.
 As you enter PLC, reduce your speed to no wake and approach slowly.
 Contact the raft off captain via channel 72 on your VHF radio using proper radio communications procedures.
-Call the raft off captain, announce the name of your boat and state that you want join the raft off and await instructions regarding where to tie up.
+Call the raft off captain, announce the name of your boat and type of boat (24 foot bowrider, pontoon, etc.).
+State that you want join the raft off and await instructions regarding where to tie up.
 The raft off captain will be busy directing all boat traffic arriving for the raft off, so be patient.
 If you don’t receive a reply within 5 minutes, call the raft off captain again.
 While you wait, prepare your boat to tie up.
 Clear your boat of obstacles that would prevent you and/or your crew from moving safely about your vessel.
 Place fenders on both port and starboard (at least 2 on each side).
 Once you receive instructions where to tie up (your “host boat”), prepare bow and stern lines on your boat on the side on which you will tie up to the host boat.
 Approach your assigned host boat slowly from parallel to a 20 degree bow in angle.
 You only need to get close enough under power to pass lines to the host boat.
 Within 6 feet is generally sufficient.
 After you pass your lines to the host boat, crew members on that boat will help you pull the boats together and help you tie off.
 Shut your engine off as soon as you’ve passed the lines to the host boat unless instructed otherwise.
 However, do not turn off your radio until the raft off captain has given the “all clear” indicating it is safe to get into the water.
 Boats should be tied off such that the swim platforms align to facilitate easy access from boat to boat.
 It may be necessary to rig spring lines to keep the boats positioned relative to one another.
 Pontoon boats with the swim platforms on the front usually will be asked to tie up facing the opposite direction from the other boats so their swim platforms will align with the remainder of the raft off.
 You should occasionally check your lines and fenders during the raft off and make adjustments as necessary.

 Once I get tied up can I start having fun?